 Abbreviations used: RST – right sides together.

-	Note on skirt darts – darts are shown on the skirt pattern should you wish to use them for a closer fit, or you may simply chose to pleat the fabric as I did in this example.
+Note on skirt darts – darts are shown on the skirt pattern should you wish to use them for a closer fit, or you may simply choose to pleat the fabric as I did in this example.

 Our first step is to join the inner fabric with the overlay fabric and then we can treat them as one going forward.
-Simply baste the two pieces of fabric together, with the right side of the inner fabric facing the wrong side of the over lay.
+Simply baste the two pieces of fabric together, with the right side of the inner fabric facing the wrong side of the overlay.
 In the seam allowances, baste the two pieces together using large fairly loose stitches.

 I have done mine in white so you can see them better, but you should probably use a matching thread in case your basting just peeps out anywhere later on.

 Baste together the two bodice pieces on all sides.

 Baste together the skirt pieces at the waist and on the side seams until you get near to the bottom.
 If you overlay has a pre-finished hemline, you will need to keep this free from the inner fabric which is to be hemmed.
 So do not baste the two together for the last few inches to allow for this later.
 Make sure your hemlines are parallel.